zdeneklapes/vut-fit/icp-vut-fit/README.md

 Introduction
 ---
-This project was done as assignment to the subject **ICP** at Faculty Of Information Technology VUT in Brno.
+This project was done as assignment to the subject **ICP** at faculty of information technology vut in brno.

 Result
 ---
-**Gained points: 65/100**
+**gained points: 65/100**